leifwritescode/tjuefortiatte/README.md

 That's 2048, in Norwegian.

+This repo is also 2048

+I hacked it together in an hour.
+It's a little game using Devvit Custom Posts.

-This is 2048, except it's made with Devvit, and it is shitty.
+And it is supremely shitty.

-I hope you enjoy, and I am sorry for your loss.
+I hope you enjoy.

+And I am sorry for your loss.